Pulaski’s Bizarre and Unique

 Your First Stop

 Must be Uranus Missouri.
 Known worldwide for their famous fudge at the Uranus Fudge Factory and General Store.
-The complex is filled with quirky sites; dinosaurs, the Guinness Book of World Record’s Largest Belt Buckle, aliens, vintage vehicles, a double-decker bus from London, and spend some “time” in the Uranus City Jail.
+The complex is filled with quirky sites; dinosaurs, a giant belt buckle, aliens, vintage vehicles, a double-decker bus from London, and spend some “time” in the Uranus City Jail.
 And that is just naming a few of the oddities!
-Browse through the Sideshow Museum, and snap a photo of the 22-foot Mega Mayor, located on the north side of Route 66.
-Things are ever-evolving in Uranus, so watch for more activities coming soon.
+Browse through the Sideshow Museum, and snap a photo of the 22-foot Mega Mayor, located on the north side of Route 66, at the entrance of the new miniature golf course.

 Continue Along Route 66

 Frog Rock, locally known as W.H.
 (Waynesville Hill) Croaker, overlooks the community of Waynesville.
 This giant boulder, painted like a frog, is situated along Historic Route 66.
 The shoulder is wide, allowing tourists to stop and photograph Croaker.
 But beware…the hillside is made of shale, which easily crumbles.
 Safety first, so photograph from the roadside.
 Head on into Waynesville and get an up-close selfie with Croaker, a 6.5-foot wooden carving.

 Find a spot on the square to snap a group photo with the Waynesville Route 66 Shield.
 The shield weighs over 1,000lbs and is 8-foot tall x 8 foot wide.